ai4co/routefinder/README.md

 </div>

 ## 📰 News
+- Feb 2025: A new version (`v0.3.0`) of RouteFinder has been released.
+We have added several improvements, among which increasing the number of VRP variants from 24 to 48!
+See details on the [release notes](https://github.com/ai4co/routefinder/releases/tag/v0.3.0)
-- Oct 2024: The latest version of RouteFinder has been released!
+- Oct 2024: A new version (`v0.2.0`) of RouteFinder has been released!
 We have added the latest contributions from our preprint and much improved codebase
 - Jul 2024: RouteFinder has been accepted as an **Oral** presentatation at the [ICML 2024 FM-Wild Workshop](https://icml-fm-wild.github.io/)!